OBas-88/Playwrigt_Test_Automation/README.md

 - **Cross-browser support:** Runs tests on Chromium (Chrome), Firefox, and WebKit (Safari).
 - **Allure reporting:** Generates rich, interactive test reports.
 - **Automatic video and screenshot capture:** Debug failed tests with video and screenshot evidence.
+- **Code coverage analysis:** Integrated with nyc (Istanbul) to measure and improve test coverage of your page objects.

 ## Project Structure
 ```